-- 1. Financial Software.
-Our software vender will continue to support our current software for several more years; however, the County needs a more robust HR/Payroll system because our size and benefits.
-(2014) - 2.
-Public Works Software.
-The County does not have good public works software including the ability to track work requests from our citizens.
-(Currently on Hold) - 3.
-Database Integration.
-(2013 2017) - 4.
-Upgrade Sound/Security System for Courts (2013 2017)
+- 1. Financial Software: The Finance Department will purchase and implement a new financial software system to include a document storage system (Smart Fusion and SoftDocs) (2014) - 2.
+Update GIS Aerial Photograph: (Currently on hold) - 3.
+Public Works Software: The County does not have public works software including the ability to track work requests from our citizens.
+(Currently on Hold) - 4.
+Database Integration between Courts and Public Safety: (Currently on Hold) - 5.
+Upgrade Sound/Security System for Courts: (2015 2017) - 6.
+Automation/Equipment Updates: (2014 2018)